EvinRacher/competitive_programing/README.md

-# competitive_programing
+# Competitive programing

-This repository is only for problems and contests about competitive programing
+This repository is for problems and contests about competitive programing.
+In some files, you can find some useful links to problems definitions and other tools.